AdrianOrcik/HowTo/README.md

   - Navigation validation after button click
   - HUD bitwise validation

-:receipt: Basic architecture
+:receipt: TODO architecture

 ---------

 :pencil: How to avoid set active/inactive single elements of HUD during development?
 ---------
 :warning: Issue
-- UI architecture does not support any layer of UI elements management.
+- UI architecture does not support any layer of UI elements management
-- Each HUD element is referenced as a single or grouped game object that is not flexible enough.
+- Each HUD element is referenced as a single or grouped game object that is not flexible enough
-- Our features like a tutorial or specific screens require of box layout what is currently now support.
+- Our features like a tutorial or specific screens require of box layout what is currently now support
-- HUD implementation requires a lot of redundant game object active/deactive code.
+- HUD implementation requires a lot of redundant game object active/deactive code

 :bulb: Solution
-- Use a bitwise operation approach where each HUD element will have a single bit value.
+- Use a bitwise operation approach where each HUD element will have a single bit value
-- Give us the flexibility power to define custom groups depends on our needs.
+- Give us the flexibility power to define custom groups depends on our needs

 :white_check_mark: Features
 - Flexibility & easy to extend
 - Simple usage from code or editor
 - Performance focused

-todo architecture
+:receipt: TODO architecture

 ---------

 :pencil: How to made UI/UX designers independent?
 ---------
 :warning: Issue
-- Screen effects are running by tweening library what is not easy to use for UI/UX designers as non-tech people
+- Screen effects are running by tweening the library what is not easy to use for UI/UX designers as non-tech people
-- When UI/UX designer want to change or tweak somehthing programmer is require do code changes
+- When UI/UX designer wants to change or tweak something programmer is required to do code changes
-- Currently we are also missing custom particle attractions which are not easy support by our implementation
+- We also haven't been able to support the UI/UX wishlist with the current implementation

 :bulb: Solution